ebmdatalab/notebook-template/README.md

 set up with a `.gitattributes` file which means `ipynb` files are ignored in Github Pull Requests, making it easier to do code reviews against changes.

-# Developing this skeleton

-The base Docker image used by this Dockerfile can be found [here](https://github.com/ebmdatalab/datalab-jupyter).
-If you need to provide a new version of Python, or upgrade the base packages, that's the place to do it.

-You could also upgrade Python packages in the Dockerfile in this repo, but users will benefit from faster startup times if you pre-install them in a base image.